LSSTScienceCollaborations/CommissioningProposals/README.md

 science projects will benefit and/or what technical aspect of the project will benefit (e.g. algorithms or characterization), do you expect?
 ~~~~
-- edit the file to reflect your proposal
+- Edit the file to reflect your proposal
-- click "Propose new file" at the bottom of the page which will create a new branch that contains your new file
+- Click "Propose new file" at the bottom of the page which will create a new branch that contains your new file
-- click "Create new pull request" and submit this to the ObservingStrategy repo
+- Click "Create new pull request" and submit this to the CommissioningProposals repo
-- you can then add the proposal to the table below
+- You can then add the proposal to the table below

 Alternately you can download [this template](https://github.com/LSSTScienceCollaborations/CommissioningProposals/blob/master/commissioning/commProp_Template.md) and check it into the `commissioning` folder of this repository.
 Then, add it to the Table below, so everyone can see what you are suggesting and follow the link to your proposal.